Alexndrs/Bayesian-Network-exploration/readme.md

 3. **Programming Skills**:
    - Implementation of probabilistic calculations in Python
-   - Efficient use of NumPy for probability computations
+   - Use of NumPy for probability computations

 4. **Causal Inference**:
    - Understanding of do-calculus